A Walk On The Wild Side At The Nashville Zoo

 Walking With The Elephants In The Nashville Zoo

-This was just amazing and was my favorite part of the day.
+At the time of the writing of this article the Nashville Zoo also had African Elephants.
+This was just an amazing experience and was my favorite part of the day.
 I just love these guys.
 So amazing, so powerful!
+I love to just stand and watch them grazing and interacting with one another.

 It was swinging his trunk back and forth, like it was waving.
 The light was beautiful and soft and the breeze was blowing.
 Such a beautiful animal and a great day!